illucc/Kontraption/README.md

 A Space Engineers inspired addon for Mekanism utilizing Valkyrien Skies 2.
 Aims to add numerous new blocks to create and pilot airships but also new factories to produce high efficiency fuels.

-# DO NOT DOWNLOAD FROM THE GITHUB PACKAGES
-The packages are broken at the moment for some reason.

 ## Features

 > Ship Control Interface(WIP) - A interface through which the player can control the ship.